ampedPF/now-playing/README.md

     on the right side.
     Default value is : 'row'. */
     #div-duration-row { flex-direction: row; }
+    /* Set to 'none' in order to disable completely the "duration row" feature.
+       Default value is 'flex'. */
+    #div-duration-row { display: flex; }

     /*:::::::                 Previous song info display order and style                 :::::::*/ /* Set margin-left to none: Align left | auto: Align right */